Daryllautk/arcadeNOS/README.md

 # arcadeNOS
-donation plataform for play to independent games on browser
+Donation plataform for play to independent games on browser based on nOS